cs01/gdbgui/README.rst

 ::

-    gdbgui
+    gdbgui [binary to debug]

 A new tab in your browser will open with gdbgui in it.

 Options
 ~~~~~~~
 positional arguments:
-  cmd                   The binary and arguments to run in gdb.
-This is a way
-                        to script the intial loading of the inferior binary
-                        you wish to debug.
-For example gdbgui './mybinary
+  cmd: The binary and arguments to run in gdb.
+This is a way to script the intial loading of the inferior binary you wish to debug.
+For example gdbgui ``./mybinary -myarg -flag1 -flag2``
-                        -myarg -flag1 -flag2'

 optional arguments:
   -h, --help            show this help message and exit